 As agile talent, Naomi has recently worked with leading organisations within the Asia Pacific region to improve health, safety and wellness – from OHS management system upgrades to innovative strategic planning and safety leadership programming.

-Hot tip: the best way to get to know my work is to subscribe to Safe Expectations Bildungsroman (newsletter).
+Hot tip: the best way to get to know me is to subscribe to my Safe Expectations Bildungsroman (newsletter).
 It’s short and sweet – just like me!